build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 and a look at our AWS Amplify console we see that our app was deployed
 !["AWS Amplify Console"](images/amplify-console-init.png "AWS Amplify Console")

+Authentication and authorization are two primary means of securing applications.
+Using authentication we can verify you are who you say you are or ensuring the identity of user or a system trying access our application.
+Authorization on the other hand determines what you can do inside the application or your access rights after your identity has been established or have been authenticated.

 Currently, the Authorization mode for the DataStore in the app is set to API key but we want to use AWS Cognito instead.
 We can execute **`amplify add auth`** to first add authentication using AWS Cognito followed by `amplify status` to see where we stand
 !["Output from running amplify add auth"](images/amplify-add-auth.png "Output from running amplify add auth")